 The parent can begin the Parent Loan process by completing the pre-approval step at www.studentaid.org.
-Parents must use their information and FSA ID to complete this step - not the students.
+Parents must use their information and FSA ID to complete this step - do not use the student information or FSA ID log in.